 For many people, Christmas falls on Dec.
 25, but hundreds of millions of Orthodox Christians celebrate on Jan.
 7. Some people and cultures follow traditional religious themes, others incorporate folklore or regional customs, while other Christmas celebrations are entirely secular.
-Sometimes familiar, sometimes foreign, often odd, and sometimes downright strange, these 30 traditions from around the world have one thing in common: they're all about Christmas.
+These 30 traditions from around the world have one thing in common: they're all about Christmas.

 You may also like: Do you know your state nicknames?

 Iceland: 13 Yule Lads

 In Iceland, Christmas includes a blend of religious and regional folklore.
 Traditions like gift-giving are familiar, but instead of a single Santa Claus-esque figure, Icelandic children are visited by 13 trolls known as the Yule Lads.
 Each troll leaves either sweets or rotten potatoes each night, depending on whether or not the child has been on their best behavior.